Side-by-side automation tools comparison of Make.com, n8n, and Claude Code

 Founder @ White Space

-Choosing the right automation tool can mean the difference between spending $20 a month and $0—but the cheapest option isn't always the best fit.
-And with AI agents changing the game, there's now a third path that most comparison guides don't even mention.
+Choosing the right automation tools can mean the difference between spending $20 a month and $0, but the cheapest option isn't always the best fit.
+In this Make vs n8n vs Claude Code comparison, I'll cover the third path that most guides don't even mention.

-I've spent the last few months running all three of these tools through their paces, and I want to share what I've learned.
-Whether you're looking for a visual workflow builder, an open-source powerhouse, or an AI-native approach to automation, there's a clear winner depending on your situation.
+I've spent the last few months running all three automation tools through their paces, and I want to share what I've learned.
+Whether you're looking for a visual workflow builder, an open-source powerhouse, or an AI-native approach, there's a clear winner depending on your situation.

 Let's go ahead and jump into it.